pirbright/pirbright/README.md

 # Styles and Tools 🧰

-Every developer has their own style.
+Every developer has style preferences.
 I aim for small functions and classes, to maximise test coverage and reduce complexity.
 To achieve this, I utilise various tools including linters and formatters such as [black](https://github.com/psf/black) and [ruff](https://github.com/astral-sh/ruff).
 Additionally, I use VSCode and Sublime Text as text editors and Git for source control.